cfelton/test_jpeg/README.md

 Current Status
 ==============

-   07-Dec-2014 : Neither encoder completes successfully a small image
+   **07-Dec-2014** : Neither encoder completes successfully with a
-     test, currently debugging (design1 (v1) conversion complete need to find any errors in conversion).
+     small test image, currently debugging (design1 (v1) conversion complete need to find any errors in conversion).
 The test environment will stream the image in and complete shortly after the image has been streamed in.

-   05-Dec-2014 : Design1 conversion to verilog is mostly complete,
+   **05-Dec-2014** : Design1 conversion to verilog is mostly complete,
      spending some time verifying.

-   09-Nov-2014 : The test environment will stream an image to both
+   **09-Nov-2014** : The test environment will stream an image to both
      the design1 and design2 encoders.
 The output is not interrogated (yet).
 Design1 conversion to verilog is incomplete.